koficodedat/reduct/docs/internal/implementation/wasm-package-implementation-plan.md

 ## Conclusion

-The dedicated WebAssembly package will provide significant performance benefits for the Reduct library, but our benchmarking has shown that these benefits are most pronounced for specific types of operations and data sizes.
-By adopting a tiered optimization strategy, we can focus our WebAssembly efforts where they provide the most value while using native JavaScript where it performs better.
+The dedicated WebAssembly package provides significant performance benefits for the Reduct library, with our benchmarking confirming that these benefits are most pronounced for specific types of operations and data sizes.
+By adopting a tiered optimization strategy, we have focused our WebAssembly efforts where they provide the most value while using native JavaScript where it performs better.

-We have made significant progress in implementing the foundation of the WebAssembly package and creating accelerators for various operations.
-Our next steps will focus on implementing the tiered optimization framework and focusing on high-value targets where WebAssembly consistently outperforms JavaScript.
+We have successfully implemented all planned milestones for the WebAssembly package:

+1. ✅ Implemented the tiered optimization framework
+2. ✅ Focused on high-value targets where WebAssembly consistently outperforms JavaScript
+3. ✅ Enhanced conditional targets with size-based and complexity-based switching
+4. ✅ Optimized existing implementations with memory pooling and hybrid approaches
+5. ✅ Expanded benchmarking and analysis across different browsers and devices
+6. ✅ Created comprehensive documentation for users and package authors

 This strategic approach ensures that our investment in WebAssembly technology provides maximum benefit to Reduct users while maintaining the flexibility, developer experience, and performance characteristics that make JavaScript attractive.
 Rather than treating WebAssembly as a universal solution, we're using it as a targeted optimization tool for specific computational challenges.

+As the Reduct library continues to evolve with new data structures and algorithms, the WebAssembly package can be extended to provide acceleration for these new components, following the same tiered optimization approach.